Home Try Online Gallery Docs GitHub

 Coordinates

-VEGA specifications ("specs") define plot size using width and height.
-These coordinates are used to specify mark positions and sizes (typically mapping data values through scales), and map directly to pixel positions.
+Vega specifications ("specs") define plot size using width and height.
+These coordinates are used to specify mark positions and sizes (typically mapping data values through a scale), and map directly to pixel positions.

 MorphCharts specs also define plot size using width and height, optionally adding depth.
 These coordinates are also used to specify mark positions and sizes.
 However, they do not map directly to pixel positions, for the following reasons:

-Since plot size no longer maps directly to pixel size, we can define plot size using arbitrary units, such as height, width, and depth as a unit size of 1.
-However, since many spec properties use VEGA defaults (e.g. fontSize) it may be more convenient to use typical VEGA plot sizes.
+Since plot size no longer maps directly to pixel size, we can define plot size using arbitrary units.
+For example, we could define height, width, and depth as a unit size of 1.
+However, since many spec properties use Vega defaults (e.g. fontSize) it may be more convenient to use typical Vega plot sizes.

 Plot Coordinates